Zachy Hennessey

 An El Al plane in Ben Gurion Airport.
 Photo by Chameleons Eye, Shutterstock.

 Below is a list of airlines flying to Israel and a list of airlines cancelling flights to Israel.
-This list is subject to change as events continue to unfold, but here’s a look at what airlines are up to vis-à-vis Israel, as of April 8, 2025:
+This list is subject to change as events continue to unfold – the Houthi attack on Ben Gurion Airport on May 4 for instance – but here’s a look at what airlines are up to vis-à-vis Israel, as of May 6, 2025:

 Airlines currently offering flights to and from Israel (in alphabetical order):